Last Updated on May 30, 2023 by Aske

 It’s lightweight, it’s fast, with a good fit, cushioning, and shock absorption.
 It can’t be everything to everyone, which is why it doesn’t get a perfect score in all categories.
 It’s one of those shoes that are easy to review as it’s just great all around.

 Hey reader, a quick interruption...
 I’m experimenting partnering with webshops that sell badminton gear, like Amazon.
 I’ll include links to buy the gear I review and if you do, they’ll pay me a small commission.
 That doesn’t change your price and you’ll get more play-tested gear as a result but I thought it was fair to let you know.
+As an Amazon Associate, I earn from qualifying purchases.
 I appreciate your support, Aske

 Yonex SHB 65Z3: the verdict